Session 4 Exploring reaction time data

 ## `summarise()` ungrouping output (override with `.groups` argument)

-mean_CI_RT_control <- left_join(mean_RT_control, bootstrapped_CI_control)
+left_join(mean_RT_control, bootstrapped_CI_control) mean_CI_RT_control <-

 ## Joining, by = "cond2"

-mean_CI_RT_control %>%
+%>%

 geom_errorbar(aes(ymin = CILow, ymax = CIHigh, color = cond2), size = 1) +